 Understand potential tax consequences

 For the most part, HSA consolidation is tax-free.
 No tax is owed under the in-kind transfer method.
 However, under both cash transfer and HSA rollover methods, where investments are potentially sold, capital gains may be generated, and state taxes may be owed depending on where you live.
-Only growth in your and your employer's contributions will result in capital gains.
+Taxes would not apply to contributions themselves but only to any investment growth or earnings.

 For residents of certain states, such as California and New Jersey, HSAs do not receive special state tax treatment.
 In these states, HSAs are viewed as brokerage accounts and state taxes may be owed on dividends, interest, and capital gains.